Other names for cannabis

 - Marijuana consists of the dried flowering tops of the cannabis plant.
 Hashish is made from the resin.

-- Hashish and marijuana can be smoked (in rolled joints or pipes) or eaten (in space cake and pot brownies).
+- Hashish and marijuana can be smoked (in rolled joints or pipes), vaporised or swallowed in solid or liquid form (in space cake and pot brownies).

 Effects of cannabis